 Marion County Municipal Court Judge Teresa L. Ballinger was born in Marion, Ohio and graduated from Pleasant High School in 1975.
 She attended Ohio Dominican University in Columbus, Ohio and received a BA in Psychology in 1979.
 In 1984, Judge Ballinger returned to Ohio Dominican and completed her education degree.
 Judge Ballinger received her JD from Capital University Law School located in Columbus, Ohio in 1994.

 In December 2004, Judge Ballinger was appointed to the Marion County Municipal Court and, thereafter in November of 2005, was elected to her first term as Judge of the Marion County Municipal Court.
-She is currently serving her second term.
+She is currently in her third full term.

-The Judge's professional activities include the following: Ohio Municipal and County Judges Association member and trustee; Ohio Supreme Court Commission of Specialized Dockets member; Ohio State Bar Association; Marion County Bar Association; Noon Kiwanis; Junior Service Guild; Women's Business Counsel; and Marion Rotary Club Board of Directors.
+The Judge's professional activities include the following: Ohio Municipal and County Judges Association; Ohio Supreme Court Specialized Docket Commission member; Ohio Judicial College Alternative Dispute Resolution Committee co-chair and member; Ohio State Bar Association; Marion County Bar Association; Marion Rotary; Junior Service Guild and Women's Business Counsel.

 Judge Ballinger and her husband, John Shank, reside in Marion, Ohio.
 Judge Ballinger has two sons and three step children.
-She enjoys hiking, biking and golfing, but especially enjoys her grandchildren..
+She enjoys biking, hiking and pickleball.